 Shine Lawyers – we’re here to help

 If something has happened to you or a loved one while cycling, you may be able to make a claim.
-Our team of cycling claim experts can guide you through the legal process to help you understand your rights and get back on your feet.
+Our team of cycling claim experts can guide you through the legal process to help you understand your rights and get your life back on track.
 Get in touch today for an obligation free consultation.

 Bike laws across Australia This blog is intended to supply general advice for safety tips and laws that apply nationally.
 Each state and territory across Australia has slightly different laws when it comes to minimum bike standards and rules for riding, so before you next jump on your bike be sure to familiarise yourself with the relevant bike laws in Australia for where you live.